dinhomathias/Amc/EventHandler.md

         Args:
             command (str): The command keyword that this handler should be listening to.
-            handler (any): An object that implements the onUpdate(Bot, Update) method.
+            handler (function): A function that takes (Bot, Update) as arguments.
         """

         self.broadcaster.addCommandHandler(command, handler)

     def addTextCommandHandler(self, command, handler):
         """
-        Registers a command handler in the Broadcaster.
+        Registers a text-command handler in the Broadcaster.

         Args:
-            command (str): The text-command keyword that this handler should be listening to.
+            command (str): The command keyword that this handler should be listening to.
-            handler (any): An object that implements the onUpdate(Bot, str) method.
+            handler (function): A function that takes (Bot, str) as arguments.
         """

         self.broadcaster.addTextCommandHandler(command, handler)